PFython/pyscript-local-runtime/README.md

 This repository gives a template for running PyScript and all its runtime dependencies locally e.g. to create browser extensions using Python, or offline web apps using PyScript without internet access.

-To download the runtime files on POSIX using wget...
+To download the runtime files on Linux/Posix using wget...
 ```shell
 cd runtime
 source setup.sh